Fawlty22/readme-generator/README.md

   ## **Installation**
-  To run this program locally, run 'npm i node index.js' on your command line. <br>
+  To run this program locally, run 'npm i' on your command line.
+Next, run 'node index.js' and proceed to answer the questions.  <br>
-  You can also watch a short video on installation [here.](https://youtube.com)
+  You can also watch a short video on installation [here.](https://https://www.youtube.com/watch?v=-Wtaxfxmtmo)

   ## **Usage Information**
-  This is for anyone who needs a readme for their project.
+  This is meant for anyone to use.

   ## **Contribution Guidelines**